JamesLaverack/mrpack-container/README.md

 ## Container Structure

+In general:
+- `/bin`, `/lib`, `/usr/local/java`, and `/usr/share/doc` are used for system-level dependencies, i.e., Java.
+- `/usr/local/minecraft` is used for immutable files to do with the Minecraft install.
+- `/var/minecraft` is used for things that are mostly expected to be mutable at runtime.

+In detail:
 - `/bin` with a simlink for `/bin/java` (to `/usr/local/java/bin/java`)
 - `/lib` with the musl libc library
 - `/usr/local/java` with the JVM